 Total Life Changes have 8 distributions centers worldwide so this should help keep production and shipping costs down, but every direct-sales company has to allow enough profit to pay their reps 50% commissions which can keep costs high.

-While it’s obvious most people get their orders on time, another very common complaint from some people is waiting too long.
+While it's obvious most people get their orders on time, another very common complaint from some people is waiting too long for products to arrive.

-We’ll go on to talk about the Total Life Changes opportunity next but as a rep, these are the customer service issues you’re going to have be dealing with, especially when you’ve personally recommended these products to people…
+We'll go on to talk about the Total Life Changes opportunity next but as a rep, these are the kinds of customer service issues you're going to be dealing with, especially when you've personally recommended these products to people…

 All Total Life Changes products come with a 30-day refund policy which you can request by sending an email to [email protected], but there's a catch…

-Here’s what is says in their refund policy:
+This is what it says in their refund policy:

 Get a damaged product?